antoinejulien/Level-US_GRO400_H21/Code/README.md

 ## Code Specifications

 Make sure that the motors are labeled correctly from 1 to 3 in the arduino code.
 Also, motor 1's arm should be aligned with the x openCR IMU rotating axis.
+Also, as for the MPU6050, the code to retreive angles was written and commented in the openCR code.
+We wanted to make a PID on the position and the angle, but we didn't have enough time.